GewelsJI/DGNet/README.md

 <p align="center">
     <img src="assest/SuperClass.png"/> <br />
     <em>
-    Figure 4: Visualization of popular COD baselines and the proposed DGNet.
-Interestingly, these competitors fail to provide complete segmentation results for the camouflaged objects that touch the image boundary.
-By contrast, our approach can precisely locate the target region and provide exact predictions due to the gradient learning strategy.
+    Figure 6: Super-classes (\ie, Amphibian, Aquatic, Flying, Terrestrial, and Other) on the COD10K-Test of the proposed methods (DGNet & DGNet-S) and other 20 competitors.
+    Symbol \uparrow indicates the higher the score, the better, and symbol \downarrow indicates the lower, the better.
+    The best score is marked with **bold**.
     </em>

 </p>